 The crowd is much like any other crowd at a packed game competition − buzzing with nervous excitement and cheering profusely for their favorite alliance.
 Like most games, this one involves focusing on scoring the most points.
 The players are just as competitive, weaving around each other in aggressive fervor.
 When things get intense, throat−clenching silence sweeps over the audience.
-This year, the game will be even more zealous, involving passing a ball, scoring goals, and utilizing strategy to clear the path to a victorious triumph.
+This year, the game will be even more zealous, involving placing balls, climbing to higher altitudes, and utilizing strategy to clear the path to a victorious triumph.
 This is a FIRST competition.

 At a FIRST FRC competition, teams take part in whatever competition the FIRST committee developed and announced in early January of each season.
 These unique challenges set forth by FIRST include robots racing in circles, throwing Frisbees, and scoring points.
 Drivers control the robots during Teleop from the sidelines after the Autonomous period.

 The pits are opposite to the field of play, divided by a curtain.
 Here, teams maintain their robots, duct-taping cracked welds and mourning snapped shafts.
 Judges walk about the pits, speaking to teams about their designs.
 Occasionally, VIPs, including politicians and high-ranking corporate representatives, will browse the pits, observing and fawning over the robots.

 The competition concludes with an elaborate award ceremony.
 Awards are given to the winning robot alliance, as well as several other teams for various awards, such as Design Excellence and Gracious Professionalism.
 The ceremony concludes with the Engineering Inspiration and Chairman's awards, the highest awards attainable in FRC Competition.